grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 ## Example

-This example batches telemetry data before sending it toe [otelcol.exporter.otlp][] for further processing:
+This example batches telemetry data before sending it to [otelcol.exporter.otlp][] for further processing:

 ```river